-One particular plant that appears often within Creagen’s work is the resurrection (poikilohydric) plant which can withstand drought for months by drifting into a dormant state.
+One particular plant that appears often within Sarah’s work is the resurrection (poikilohydric) plant which can withstand drought for months by drifting into a dormant state.
 She uses this quality of shifting in and out of lifelessness to speak to themes of self-care, isolation, and renewal.
-Creagen has studied hands-on gardening practices, including plant grafting, which appears within her imagery of territorial pissing; using that liquid to keep the spliced-together plant moist (a grafting requirement).
+Sarah has studied hands-on gardening practices, including plant grafting, which appears within her imagery of territorial pissing; using that liquid to keep the spliced-together plant moist (a grafting requirement).

-During a May 2021 Remote Research Residency supported by Access Gallery and Arts Assembly, Creagen was given support to start researching a body of work exploring early medicinal histories of both plants and leeches.
+During a May 2021 Remote Research Residency supported by Access Gallery and Arts Assembly, Sarah was given support to start researching a body of work exploring early medicinal histories of both plants and leeches.
 Leeches, used in a variety of medical treatments for “deviant” sexual behaviour, intestinal inflammation (a major symptom of Crohn’s Disease), and heartbreak, have been a source of recent inspiration for Creagen within her work.

 With support of this residency, Sarah also developed and presented a virtual public performative lecture called “PLANT GRAFTING, ASEXUAL PROPAGATION, SCI-FI, AND OUR BODIES” in 2021.
 Following a hands-on plant grafting demonstration, she performed a live “plant surgery” combining a lemon and lime tree.
 This presentation also included a visual presentation exploring plants in speculative fiction and science fiction, and shared personal experiences of chronic illness and experiences within the medical system.

-Sarah Mihara Creagen is a white passing mixed-race Japanese Canadian Queer artist.
-Born in Nova Scotia and currently based in Toronto, she received her MFA in 2018 from Hunter College, City University of New York, and was a 2018/2019 QUEER|ART Mentorship Fellow.
-She has had solo exhibitions at Katharine Mulherin’s NO FOUNDATION gallery (Toronto), Articule Gallery (Montreal), and SPRING/BREAK Art Show and Hercules Studios Gallery in New York City.
-Her work has been featured in The NY Times “What to See in New York Art Galleries Right Now”, Hyperallergic, and Visual Arts News.
-She is grateful to be a recent recipient of a 2020 Visual Artist Creation Project grant from the Ontario Art Council, as well as a 2022 Concept to Realization Grant recipient from The Canada Council for the Arts towards her solo exhibition with the Khyber Centre for the Arts.
+Sarah Mihara Creagen is a white passing mixed-race Japanese Canadian Queer artist born in Nova Scotia and currently living in Toronto.
+She received her MFA in 2018 from Hunter College in New York CIty, and was a 2018/2019 Queer|Art Mentorship Fellow.
+She has had solo exhibitions at Katharine Mulherin’s NO FOUNDATION gallery (Toronto), SPRING/BREAK Art Show and Hercules Studios Gallery in New York City, as well as Articule Gallery (Montreal) and The Khyber Centre for the arts (Halifax).